Your state's best all-you-can-eat brunch

 New Jersey: Borgata Buffet at Borgata Hotel, Casino & Spa, Atlantic City

 The grand Borgata Buffet at the Borgata Hotel, Casino & Spa is open every day for breakfast, lunch, and dinner, but it’s the Sunday brunch buffet that’s really worth visiting.
-Customers love the bagel bar, where you can build your dream sandwich with smoked salmon, lox, onions, and tomatoes.
+Customers love the bagel bar, where you can build your dream sandwich from the likes of smoked salmon, lox, onions, and tomatoes.
 The gelato and cannoli are not to be missed, either.
-According to reviews, it's the best brunch place around.
+According to numerous reviews, it's the best brunch place around.

 North Carolina: Blue Ridge at The Omni Grove Park Inn, Ashville

-Ideal for a smart occasion, Blue Ridge (at the stately Omni Grove Park Inn) is a cut above the rest with its attention to detail.
-Avocado fans have a dedicated station where they can garnish their favorite food with smoked salmon, radishes, capers, dill, and feta.
-Seafood lovers might be interested in the house-smoked trout and oysters Rockefeller display.
+Ideal for a smart occasion, brunch at Blue Ridge (at the stately Omni Grove Park Inn) is a cut above the rest.
+Avocado fans can head to a dedicated station where they can garnish their favorite food with smoked salmon, radishes, capers, dill, and feta, while seafood lovers might be interested in the house-smoked trout and oysters Rockefeller display.
 Meanwhile, the views of the Blue Ridge mountains take everyone’s breath away.

 North Dakota: Granite City Food & Brewery, Fargo